elmmo/CS370/karel_scanner_parser/readme.md

 This design decision was made with the goal of ease of use and accuracy of the scanner and parser.

 **Design Decisions**
-* The Scanner is whitespace-sensitive.
-This decision was made because of the simple, whole-word nature of the grammar
 * Input must be entered on a single line